an-t-pham/letspace-sinatra-app/sinatra-project-guide.md

 - [] 13.
 Build routes and views for signup
     - Build your 'get' signup route + "signup" view
     - Build your 'post' signup route

+**WRAP UP WITH LOG OUT**
+- [] 14.
+Build your 'get' logout route

+### PART 3 - CRUD: Create, Read, Update, Delete

+- [] 15.
+Create your 'PostsController'
+  - Mount new controller in 'config.ru' with 'use PostsController'
+  - **Ask**: Why do we add this?

+- [] 16.
+Implement READ functionality

 Build out controller routes for other models (add a controller for each model)